lazarrr/expressjs_RESTful-API/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
 - `npm start` to start the local server
-- after thet you can sand ` GET,POST AND DELETE ` HTTP requests
+- after that you can send ` GET,POST AND DELETE ` HTTP requests
-- if you'r using [Visual Studio Code](https://code.visualstudio.com/) as IDE ther is a file requestts.rest in repo which use [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to sendHTTP request from VS Code IDE or you can use [Postman](https://www.postman.com/)
+- if you'r using [Visual Studio Code](https://code.visualstudio.com/) as IDE there is a file requests.rest in repo which use [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to send HTTP requests from VS Code IDE or you can use [Postman](https://www.postman.com/)

 ## Code Overview